ROCE stands for return on capital employed, which helps us understand the financial efficiency of the business and the management.

 ROCE = Earnings Before Interest and Tax (EBIT) / Capital Employed

-Though the textbook formula for ROCE has EBIT and Capital Employed by the business, the actual formula can vary from industry to industry and depends on what may be considered as the capital being employed or part of EBIT.
+Though the textbook formula for ROCE has EBIT and Capital Employed in the business, the formula can vary from industry to industry and depends on what is considered as the capital employed or part of EBIT.

-Some websites use the capital work in progress or CWIP for the sake of calculation whereas others use only the working capital.
-Some consider EBIT whereas other may remove the tax from EBIT as well.
+Some websites use the capital work in progress or CWIP for calculation, whereas others use only the working capital.
+Some consider EBIT, whereas others may also remove the tax from EBIT.
 Read about EBITDA here.

-There is no right or wrong in using either of them but what is more important is to be consistent in the calculation.
+There is no right or wrong in using either of them, but the more important is to be consistent in the calculation.

-Like for example, the ROCE of Page Industries as per ValueResearchOnline for March 2018 is 64% and has been above 60% for each of the past 6 years.
+For example, the ROCE of Page Industries, as per ValueResearchOnline for March 2018, is 64% and over 60% for the past six years.

 Whereas it is 59% as per the MoneyControl and has a lot of variations as well.

-Neither of them is wrong as long as they are doing the calculation consistently.
+Neither of them is wrong as long as they do the calculation consistently.

-As an investor, it is important that you follow anyone on a consistent basis.
-I use these 7 sites and for ROCE, the value of Screener and ValueResearchOnline are consistent and I like to use ROCE right at the first step of my stock selection.
+As an investor, you must follow anyone consistently.
+I use these seven sites, and for ROCE, the value of Screener and ValueResearchOnline are consistent, and I like to use ROCE right at the first step of my stock selection.
 So I use Screener’s value.
-Feel free to use any one of the values for your choice.
+Feel free to use any one of the values of your choice.

 If a business takes a debt at 9% interest, it should be able to generate returns better than 9%.
-ROCE is a way to measure exactly that and this is the sole reason ROCE is one of the important aspects to measure the efficiency of the business and more importantly the management.
+ROCE is a way to measure precisely that, and this is the sole reason return on capital employed is one of the essential aspects of measuring the efficiency of the business and, more importantly, the management.

-So it is one of the most important factors to consider doing a business in the first place because if the business can’t generate returns better than other avenues of investments, there is no point in doing the business at all.
+So it is one of the most important factors to consider doing business in the first place because if the company can’t generate returns better than other avenues of investments, there is no point in doing business.

-Similarly, for an investor, the important part of investing is to be able to generate returns and if the business isn’t able to generate returns, investors can never make money in the long run.
-So it is an important aspect to consider when investing.
-Same has been emphasized in the books The UnUsual Billionaires and The Little Book That Still Beats the Market.
+Similarly, for an investor, investing is critical to generate returns.
+If the business cannot generate returns, investors can never make money in the long run.
+So it is a vital aspect to consider when investing.
+The same has been emphasized in The UnUsual Billionaires and The Little Book That Still Beats the Market.